fabio-miranda/fabio-miranda.github.io/research/research.md

 <br />
 <br />

-Chicago is an energectic and vibrant city located in the state of Illinois, with more than 600 [parks](https://www.chicagoparkdistrict.com/), 26 miles of [beaches](https://www.chicagoparkdistrict.com/parks-facilities/beaches), and home to world-renowed museums, including the [Field Museum](http://www.fieldmuseum.org/) and the [Chicago History Museum](http://www.chicagohistory.org/).
+Chicago is an energetic and vibrant city located in the state of Illinois, with more than 600 [parks](https://www.chicagoparkdistrict.com/), 26 miles of [beaches](https://www.chicagoparkdistrict.com/parks-facilities/beaches), and home to world-renowned museums, including the [Field Museum](http://www.fieldmuseum.org/) and the [Chicago History Museum](http://www.chicagohistory.org/).
 Chicago is also home to an extensive transportation system, with accessible [trains and buses](http://www.transitchicago.com/), and [bikes](http://www.divvybikes.com/about).

 Chicago hosts [Lollapalooza](https://www.lollapalooza.com/), [Pitchfork Music Festival](https://pitchforkmusicfestival.com/), and has some of the most famous [jazz festivals](https://www.visittheusa.com/experience/all-jazz-7-us-cities-discover-music-and-more) and [clubs](https://www.timeout.com/chicago/music/13-best-jazz-clubs-in-chicago) in the world.
 To top it off, Chicago is home to the [Chicago Bulls](https://www.nba.com/bulls/), [Chicago White Sox](https://www.nba.com/bulls/), [Chicago Cubs](https://www.mlb.com/cubs), and the [Chicago Bears](https://www.chicagobears.com/).